kube-rs/website/docs/controllers/availability.md

 These properties combined creates a low-overhead system that is normally quick to catch-up after being rescheduled, and offers a traditional Kubernetes __eventual consistency__ guarantee.

-That said, this setup can struggle under strong consistency requirements:
+That said, this setup can struggle under strong consistency requirements.
+Ask yourself:

 - How fast do you expect your reconciler to react?
-- Do you allow `30s` P95 downtimes from reschedules?
+- Can you allow `30s` P95 downtimes from reschedules?

 ## Reactivity

-If __average reactivity__ is your biggest concern, then traditional [[scaling]] and [[optimization]] strategies can help:
+If you want to improve __average reactivity__, then traditional [[scaling]] and [[optimization]] strategies can help:

 - Configure controller concurrency to avoid waiting for a reconciler slot
 - Optimize the reconciler, avoid duplicated work